iccmr-quantum/quantumaudio/README.md

 ## Contributing

 Clone/Fork this repo and help contributing to the code!
 Pull Requests are very welcome.
 You can also contact the [main author](https://github.com/Itaborala) to exchange ideas (highly reccomended).
-Make sure the [pytests](https://github.com/iccmr-quantum/quantumaudio/blob/main/quantumaudio/test_quantumaudio.py) are working!
+Make sure to install the `[dev]` and `[doc]` optional dependencies for running necessary [pytests](https://github.com/iccmr-quantum/quantumaudio/blob/main/quantumaudio/test_quantumaudio.py).

 ## Acknowledgements